 - Contrast at max brightness: 1494:1;

 - Black on max brightness: 0.29 cd/m2;

-Flickering might still be an issue here, though.
-We don’t have the exact tools to measure for PWM, but NBC’s review of the early-2020 model shows that this panel used PWM at 200 MHz for <90% of the brightness coverage (source), and I don’t think that has changed.
-Look into other reviews for updates on this matter.
+Initially, I was afraid flickering might still be an issue here, as it was on the previous generation.
+We don’t have the exact tools to measure for PWM, but NBC’s review of the early-2020 model shows that this panel used PWM at 200 MHz for <90% of the brightness coverage (source).
+However, LaptopMedia’s review of the late-2020 model shows that PWM is no longer used at any brightness level (source).
+Nonetheless, I’d look into other reviews as well for updates on this matter.

 Hardware and performance